Tips and recommendations for user-defined functions

 To return strings, the function may begin with function'str or function'lpstr, and use ret.
 Although such functions are easier to use, but they are dangerous.
 You must understand variable scope, etc. Therefore, the preferred way to return string values is the way 3 described above.

-Safe arrays (and not only str arrays) and user-defined types also usually are passed and returned like strings using the way 3, because it is fastest (does not copy whole array or structure) and safest.
+Safe arrays (and not only str arrays) and user-defined types also usually are passed and returned like strings using the way 3, because it is fastest (does not copy whole data) and safest.
 Example function:

 function ARRAY(str)&a